proudier/website/_posts/2018-05-19-leverage-reuse-of-aws-lambda-execution-context.md

 }
 ```

-Once published, and after three sequential invocations of the function – letting one second between each invocation – CloudWatch logs contains
-and contains the following lines:
+Once published, and after three sequential invocations of the function – letting one second between each invocation – CloudWatch logs contains the following lines:

  ```
  InstrumentedLambda:15 - Static initialization block